-Founded: 1870 by German Jesuits
+Founded: In 1870 by German Jesuits

 Location: Buffalo, New York

 Academics: More than 1,000 courses in 100+ majors, minors, and specialty programs

-Financial Aid: 98% of Canisius students qualify for generous financial aid/merit packages.
+Financial Aid: 94% of Canisius students qualify for generous financial aid/merit packages.

 Unlimited learning opportunities

-A Catholic, Jesuit tradition
+A Jesuit Catholic tradition

-Founded in 1870 by German members of the Society of Jesus, Canisius College is a private liberal arts institution conducted in the Catholic and Jesuit tradition.
-The College offers a concentrated liberal arts core to help students focus their personal philosophies and high priority on intellect and offers learning experiences that are world-affirming and committed to educating the whole person—intellectually, spiritually, emotionally, and physically.
-Students are trained to think critically about their place in and responsibilities of the world.
-Keeping in Jesuit Tradition, Canisius College exemplifies the phrase “men and women with and for others.”
+Founded in 1870 by German members of the Society of Jesus, Canisius College is a private liberal arts institution conducted in the Jesuit tradition.
+The College offers a concentrated liberal arts core to help students focus their personal philosophies.
+A high priority is placed on inquiry and intellectual growth.
+The varied learning experiences are world affirming and focus on educating the whole person—intellectually, spiritually, emotionally, and physically.
+Students are trained to think critically about their place in and responsibilities to the world.
+In keeping with Jesuit tradition, Canisius College exemplifies the phrase “men and women with and for others.”
 Service learning courses put students in neighborhood settings where they are exposed to their field of study while giving back to the community.
 During semester breaks, groups of students and faculty embark on service immersion trips around the world to serve people in India, Jamaica, El Salvador, and Ecuador.

 Home away from home

 Buffalo is home to professional football and hockey teams, minor league baseball, and a world-champion lacrosse team.
-Just a five-minute walk puts students in Delaware Park, one of Frederick Law Olmstead’s most beautiful parks, where they can bike, play tennis, golf, or rent boats on scenic Hoyt Lake.
+An easy walk puts students in Delaware Park, one of Frederick Law Olmsted’s most beautiful parks, where they can bike, play tennis, golf, or rent boats on scenic Hoyt Lake.
 With shopping, restaurants, theaters, world-renowned art galleries, and live music just a subway ride away, students soon learn why Buffalo is one of the top five college towns of its size.

 Canisius looks for students who are passionate, motivated, hardworking, and interested in making a difference in the world around them.
-Canisius sets the academic bar high and encourages students to challenge themselves, try new things, and set goals that not only focus on academic excellence but also personal and professional growth and development.
+Canisius sets the academic bar high and encourages students to challenge themselves, try new things, and pursue goals that not only focus on academic excellence but also personal and professional growth and development.
 Whatever students choose to do, rest assured they will go on to live their passion and make a difference.